aiven/devportal/docs/integrations/send-logs-to-elasticsearch.rst

 #.
 In the newly appeared modal window choose the endpoint with name ``CONNECTION_NAME`` from the list and press **ENABLE**.
 #.
 You can now close the modal window.
 #.
 Observe the status change for newly added integration in the section **Service integrations** on the service overview page.
 #.
-Verify that the logs are flowing into your Elasticsearch service.send-logs-to-elasticsearch.rst
+Verify that the logs are flowing into your Elasticsearch.

+.. note:: Logs are split per day with index name consisting of your desired index prefix and a date in a format year-month-day, for example ``logs-2022-08-30``.

 .. note:: You can also set up the integration using Aiven CLI and the commands :ref:`avn service integration-endpoint-create <avn_service_integration_endpoint_create>` and :ref:`avn service integration-endpoint-list <avn_service_integration_endpoint_list>` and :ref:`avn_service_integration_create`

-.. note:: To be able to add integrations, your Aiven services might require the minimal plan level.
-For example, integrations are not available for the plan Hobbyist.
+.. warning:: Integration are not available on Hobbyist plans.
+If you want to enable integrations please select at least a startup plan.